Cornell-MAE-UG/portfolio-omalleydan23/_pages/cv.md

 #### Projects
 - **[Master Cylinders]**:
   *[Designed and Machined custom master cylinders for our Baja SAE off-road car]*
-  - Used SolidWorks to thoroughly design
+  - Used SolidWorks to iterate on custom design through multiple design reviews
-  - Used Ansys to validate design
+  - Used ANSYS to conduct FEA and virtually validate response to realistic load cases
+  - Machined various components using Tormach CNC mill and lathes

 - **[Brake Lines/Dynamometer]**:
   *[Designed components for custom Dyno]*
-  - Used CNC mill to machine custom caliper brackets
+  - Used CNC mill to machine custom caliper brackets and components for dynamometer
   - Assembled brake lines with adequate hardware to withstand all of competition

 ---